- Desirable Village

 - Close to Quantock Hills

 Part of an historic Inn, this freehold property is an interesting residence.
-Tucked away, yet in the centre of Nether Stowey, this two bedroom property is in a convenient and quiet position, benefitting from a large garden outside and character features are plentiful within.
+Tucked away, yet in the centre of Nether Stowey, this two bedroom property is in a convenient and quiet position, benefiting from a large garden outside and character features are plentiful within.

 Approached via an archway is a cobbled courtyard from which the property is accessed.
 On the ground floor is a wooden door leading to a spacious semi-converted room which would make an excellent reception room.
 There is a wooden staircase from here into the property, currently disguised by a hatch.
 Externally is a concrete staircase, under which is a storage cupboard, leading to the front door on the first floor.